transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 The most obvious thing that was wrong was the colours, so I looked into this first.
-Since I couldn't be sure that all the data was getting into the VDP correctly, I needed to simplify the output a bit, so I wrote an alternate `draw_frame()` function to display the patterns instead of the scroll tables.
+Since I couldn't be sure that all the data was getting into the VDP correctly, I needed to simplify the output a bit, so I wrote an alternate `draw_frame()` function to display just the patterns instead of the scroll tables.
 It would draw each pattern in memory across the screen from left to right, top to bottom so that I could inspect them better.
 They might not look like a coherent picture, being only 8x8 pixels each and arranged in an unintended order, but it should at least show something.
 The result was this:

 <p align="center">
 <img src="images/2022-01/patterns-broken-colours.png" title="Display all patterns in memory" />